Yobari-Timeliners/golubets/packages/golub/README.md

 to make it simpler to always reply exactly once.

 If asynchronous methods are needed, the `@async` annotation can be used.
 This will require results or errors to be returned via a provided callback.
 [Example](./example/README.md#HostApi_Example).

+If preferred, Swift concurrency and Kotlin coroutines may be generated instead of callbacks by using `@Async`.
+Additionally, whether the Swift method can throw an exception can be specified using the `isSwiftThrows` parameter.
+[Example](./example/README.md#HostApi_Example).

 ### Error Handling